 Every person who is a part of the partnership must declare their part of the profits of the partnership on their tax return for personal use and submits it under their tax file number.

-Register for Goods and Services Tax (GST): GST is applied to most goods and services in Australia and is currently set at a rate of 10%.
+- Goods and Services Tax (GST): Goods and Service Tax is applied to most goods and services in Australia and is currently set at a rate of 10%.

-Pay-As-You-Go (PAYG): The partnership must withhold tax from the salaries of workers and other staff.
-This tax must be paid to the ATO on a regular basis.
+- Pay-As-You-Go (PAYG): The partnership must withhold tax from the salaries of workers and other staff.
+The PAYG tax must be paid to the ATO on a regular basis.

 Conclusion